What Is Medical Necessity? Facility Overview and Best Practices

 How Does This Determination Affect Healthcare Facilities?

-CMS provides guidelines and criteria for specific medical conditions and procedures to determine whether they are medically necessary for Medicare beneficiaries.
-These guidelines are published in the National Coverage Determinations, which use evidence-based practice to support decision-making.
+CMS provides guidelines and criteria for specific medical conditions and procedures to determine whether they’re medically necessary for Medicare beneficiaries.
+These guidelines (used by CMS and other private insurers) are published in the National Coverage Determinations, which use evidence-based practice to support decision-making.
+Understanding the basic parameters of coverage can help ensure streamlined reimbursements, protecting the facility’s bottom line by aligning the primary (or preliminary) clinical interventions with those that are covered.

 How to Support Patients and Maintain Compliance